nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Thu May 25 2023)
+### Joke of the day (Fri May 26 2023)
 <!-- joke -->
->Fear is not the only emotion Chuck Norris can smell.
-He can also detect hope, as in 'I hope I don't get a roundhouse kick from Chuck Norris.'
+>A programmer is having trouble with his keyboard double-pressing.
+He asks his coworker what he should do.
+'Hit it,' he says.
+The programmer hits it, but nothing changes.
+His coworker exclaims 'No, really BASH it!'
 <!-- /joke -->

-*Last update: Thu, 25 May 2023 00:42:04 GMT*
+*Last update: Fri, 26 May 2023 00:41:33 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)